 User Manual [English]

 Pre-Loaded Australian Tracks

-Some tracks loaded with three (3) sectors.
+Some tracks loaded with up to three (3) sectors.

 - Phillip Island

 - Eastern Creek / Sydney Motorsport Park

 - Mallala Raceway